dana-benshoham/Senpi/README.md

 # App
 ## Install
-the server uses the install_app.sh to install the app.
+the bootloader uses the install_app.sh to install the app.
 ## Drop
 To create a new app drop to be installed run the script: create_drop.sh